 The cafe is between the coach and sleeper or coach and dining cars for all but two long-distance trains.

 On the Lake Shore Limited, the cafe car is on the Boston section of the train, and it separates the coach and sleepers.
-The cafe is unavailable to passengers between New York, NY, and Albany-Rensselaer, NY.
-This is toward the front of the train.
+The cafe is unavailable to passengers between New York, NY, and Albany-Rensselaer, NY, and is toward the front of the train.

 On the Empire Builder, the cafe is in a different location.
 The cafe car is on the Portland section of the train, and when both trains are together, the cafe car separates the coach cars of each section.

-If you are in the Seattle section, you will not have a cafe car between Seattle, WA, and Spokane, WA.
-This is toward the back of the train.
+If you are in the Seattle section, you will not have a cafe car between Seattle, WA, and Spokane, WA., which is toward the back of the train.

 On Superliner Long-Distance Trains (aka two-level trains), Amtrak “hides” the cafe on the lower level of the observation car and often is between the coach cars and dining cars.
 The City of New Orleans, Texas Eagle, and Capitol Limited have the cafe on the coach class side of the dining car.